-The pedestrian trail just south of Fullerton Ave.
-(2300 N) and both the pedestrian and bike trails from Oak St. to Ohio St. are CLOSED until further notice.
-Salt trucks & plows will be out on the trail today.
-View a map of wet pavement cautionary areas along the lakefront and please heed the warning signs in these areas.
+The pedestrian trail is closed from Fullerton Ave. to North Ave. and both the pedestrian and bike trails are closed from Oak St. to Ohio St. Please continue to use caution along the lakefront in areas where water meets pavement.
+View a map of wet pavement cautionary areas.

 Did you know that spending even just one hour a day outdoors in nature can help children (and adults) reduce stress, build immunity, lose weight, and increase imaginative play?
 Natural areas offer Chicago residents and guests a variety of opportunities to discover and appreciate the richness and beauty of nature in its many forms.
 There are more than 90+ designated natural areas in Chicago's parks.
 From rich pond life teeming with frogs, herons, and dragonflies, to shrubby areas where migratory birds stop to rest, to lush prairies filled with native grasses and wildflowers, the Park District offers many ways to explore nature.